 ‘I’d started looking for children to appear in the Swallowdale and Picts and Martyrs when Joe returned from a recce to the Lake District having sadly decided that they were simply too expensive to make.
 My department manager said that if I wanted to remain in BBC Drama with a view to becoming a director I needed to start all over again and formally work my way up the ladder.

 ‘Shame about Omar,’ Robin Bailey declared in his loud, clear theatrical voice.’Terrible gap between his front teeth.’
 It was not at them that Dr Zhivago stared, but at me who was sitting opposite him.
 Their banter was ceaseless.
 As we took the lift down it would be, ‘Afternoon, Joan, darling.’
 Kiss, kiss, then, ‘That extraordinary Collins woman again.
 Tiny isn’t she?
 And wearing wig.’
-That sort of thing.
 They were terribly nice to me, but then I was the girl providing the tea.

 Michael Aldridge played Uncle Matthew in an adaptation of Nancy Mitford’s autobiographical novel Love in a Cold Climate when my sister Tamzin played his daughter, the Hon.
 Linda Radlett.
 He was really wonderful in the child-hunting scenes.
 Tamzin had to learn how to ride side-saddle for the part.
 She was given an Arab horse that was so skittish they had to hold up one of its feet when they were shooting her close-ups.
 I went to watch the filming at Swinbrooke church.
 Julian Slade who lived near us was composing the music.
 He didn’t drive so I we went over together, finding Mum already on location, wrapped up in a fur coat and hideous make-up.
 She was playing Anthony Head’s mother the hated Lady Kroesig.
 I don’t think she has worn a fur since.